 Push notifications also re-engage visitors.
 Let’s say a shopper signs up for alerts, adds items to your site’s shopping cart, and then abandons their cart.
 With push notifications, you can send that shopper a reminder to revisit your site to purchase the items.
 You can even persuade the shopper with a limited-time coupon code

 Will push notifications work for all your marketing efforts?
 Definitely not.
-But push notifications can be an effective tool to help engage some visitors while boosting your site traffic and potentially your revenue.
+But push notifications can be an effective tool to help engage some visitors while boosting your WordPress site traffic and potentially your revenue.

 How to Add Web Push Notification to Your WordPress Site